Anonymous terrorism

-Anonymous terrorism — i.e. terrorist attacks (acts using intentional violence to achieve political aims) that no group or person has been publicly claimed responsibility for — constitutes about six out of seven terrorist attacks in the world at least since 1998.
+Anonymous terrorism refers to terrorist attacks (acts using intentional violence to achieve political aims) that no group or person has claimed responsibility for, nor been publicly claimed responsible by investigative authorities.
+It has constituted about 60-80% of terrorist attacks in the world between 1998 and 2016.
 This proportion has been called "surprisingly high" and is in conflict with the conventional wisdom that terrorists "mount an operation to call attention to their grievances" and to "the costs of ignoring" those grievances, which can't happen if the perpetrators don't make public the "cost", i.e. announce that an event of killing and/or destruction was their work.